Late-boomer/stream-engine-docs/docs/index.md

             if it is.

         -   *eye_openness*
-            A float that represents how open the user's eye is, defined as the ratio between the height of the eye divided by its width, making a fully open eye yield a value of approximately 0.5.
+            A float that represents how open the user's eye is, where 1.0 means the eye is fully open and 0.0 the eye is fully closed.

+            Some devices are only be able to report fully open and fully closed.

         -   *pupil_position_in_sensor_area_validity*
             **TOBII_VALIDITY_INVALID** if *pupil_position_in_sensor_area_xy* is not valid for this frame,